abhiniveshmitra/azure-rag-app/README.md

 ## ❓ FAQ

+**Q: Can users upload their own documents?**
+A: **No.** Currently, the system is designed for research and demo purposes only.
+Only documents included in the demo dataset (uploaded in advance) are available for question answering.

 **Q: Can I run this without Azure/OpenAI keys?**
 A: The code is designed for Azure, but can be adapted for open-source LLMs and local vector DBs.
 Sample data pipelines are included for illustration, but end-to-end Q\&A requires cloud credentials.

 **Q: What’s unique here?**
-A: True “retrieval-augmented” LLM: the chatbot answers ONLY with facts found in your document collection.
+A: True “retrieval-augmented” LLM: the chatbot answers ONLY with facts found in your controlled document collection.
 No more “hallucinated” responses.
 Modular—swap out the embedding model or retriever as needed.

 ---